|

 payments labeled that way are actually reducing net asset value.
 You can

-use CEF Connect to see long-term price charts simultaneously market prices
+use CEF Connect to see long-term price charts simultaneously displaying market prices

-and net asset value.
+and net asset values.
 Generally, market prices and net asset values move

 more or less together.
 Consistent underperformance of net asset value vs.

-market prices warns that a fund may be selling assets to fund its
+market price warns that a fund may be selling assets to fund its

 distributions.